charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'cso notes and readings for personal finance' @ 10/14/2023, 19:37:16 to second-year
+The following files were modified:
+- personal-finance/notes/readings.md

+GPT Summary:
+ > +     * **ex-dividend date** is the date on which the stock begins trading without the dividend

+This commit added a new reading to the personal finance notes, which covers common and preferred stocks, dividends, and proxies.
+It also explains why common stock is a popular

 ### charliemeyer2000: 'cso notes oct 11' @ 10/11/2023, 18:20:13 to second-year
 No files were modified in this commit.
 GPT Summary: